 Are Lawsuit Settlements Taxable?

-- Settlements for bodily harm are not usually taxable.
+- Settlements for bodily harm aren't usually taxable.

-- How you structure your settlement can affect your taxes, and you may be taxed on legal fees.
+- The structure of your settlement affects your taxes, and you could be taxed on legal fees.

 Table of Contents

-First, remember that the IRS administers income tax.
-So a settlement that’s awarded to cover lost or diminished income will most likely be taxable.
-While damages awarded to cover current and future medical expenses would not be taxed as income because it’s really reimbursing you for costs you have incurred or expect to incur.
+The IRS is mostly focused on collecting income taxes.
+A settlement that’s awarded to cover lost or reduced income could be taxable.
+That money is replacing your taxable personal income.
+On the other hand, lawsuit settlement money awarded to cover current and future medical expenses is typically not taxed as income.
+These funds are reimbursing you for costs you have paid or expect to pay.

 How much tax do you pay on lawsuit settlements?
-It depends on the nature of your damages and how your settlement is structured.
-You and your attorney should plan carefully when you prepare a lawsuit and accept a settlement or you could be surprised by what you owe the IRS.
+It depends on the nature of your damages (the loss you suffered) and how your settlement is structured.
+You and your attorney should plan carefully when you prepare a lawsuit and accept a settlement, so you aren’t surprised by what you owe the IRS.

-If you’re a plaintiff involved in a lawsuit, you may feel great if the court rules in your favor or the suit is settled to your satisfaction.
+If you’re a plaintiff involved in a lawsuit (you sued someone), you may feel happy and relieved if the court decides in your favor or the suit is settled to your satisfaction.
 But you may wonder: Is a court settlement or judgment taxable?
-You may be shocked to learn that you must pay taxes after winning or resolving a lawsuit.
-Settlements from lawsuits may be taxable, based on the nature of the claim and other factors.
+You may be surprised to learn that many people must pay taxes after winning or resolving a lawsuit.

 When Are Lawsuit Settlements Not Taxable?